ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-First, the series of lookups ends after the first inclusion proof for a version greater than or equal to the target version, or the first non-inclusion proof for a version less than the target version.
+First, the series of lookups ends after the first inclusion proof for a version greater than or equal to the target version, or the first non-inclusion proof for a version less than or equal to the target version.
 The additional lookups are unnecessary, since the user only needs to know whether the greatest version of the label that existed as of a particular log entry is greater than or less than their target version -- not its exact value.